-Many of the tags are transformation tags, which means the fact is transformed fact into the appropriate value for the XBRL.
+Many tags are transformation tags, which mean the fact is transformed into the appropriate value for the XBRL.
 For example, when you tag a checkbox for a True/False (Boolean Item Type) fact, the source value transforms it to either true or false.

 Tag the words for facts with multiple checkboxes, such as Entity Filer Category and Document Accounting Standard.

 For example, when you check the Large accelerated filer box, you tag the words Large accelerated filer.

 Tag the word for facts where the fact value is either Yes or No.

 For example, when you have a checked Yes box for Entity Current Reporting Status, you tag the word Yes.